aaronwalsman/ltron/README.md

 pip install ltron
 ltron_asset_installer
 ```

 The first line will download LTRON from pypi and install it in your python path.
 The second line will download and install a set of models and part files that are necessary for LTRON.
 By default, these assets are installed to `~/.cache/ltron` and `~/.cache/splendor`.
 This will take around 3GB of space.

+Note that the lines above will pull an older version of this code from PyPI that was released with our [CVPR 2021 workshop paper](https://embodied-ai.org/papers/LegoTron.pdf).
+The code in this repo is still under development and the API/interfaces are not stable.

 ## Testing Things Out:
 Once installed you should be able to run `ltron_viewer` to interactively inspect a lego model.
 For example from the top directory you can run: